L2 Cert In Counselling Skills

 • Entry Requirements

-Applicants should hold English GCSE grade A*-C/9-4 or equivalent – this is to support the oral and written skills and requirements of this course.
+Applicants should hold English GCSE grade A*-C/9-4 or equivalent or a degree level qualification – this is to support the oral and written skills and requirements of this course.
 If an applicant does not hold this qualification a diagnostic assessment will be carried out to ascertain the level at which they are working – a minimum of Level 2 is an entry requirement for this course.

 • How will I be assessed?